Comprehensive sex education: Inclusion of LGBT community

-In Canada, a federal report showed that LGBT community has less access to health services and faces more comprehensive health challenges compared to the general population.
-As a result of lack of support for the LGBT population, the Comprehensive Health Education Workers (CHEW) Project emerged in October 2014.
-Their goal is to educate the LGBT community about topics such sexual and gender identity, sexually transmitted infections (STIs), healthy social relationships, and depression.
+In Canada, a federal report showed that the LGBT community has less access to health services and faces more comprehensive health challenges compared to the general population.
+As a result of the lack of support for the LGBT population, the Comprehensive Health Education Workers (CHEW) Project emerged in October 2014.
+Their goal is to educate the LGBT community about topics such as sexual and gender identity, sexually transmitted infections (STIs), healthy social relationships, and depression.
 They do this through workshops, arts‐based projects, and one‐on‐one meetings.
-The CHEW project is set exclusively to the LGBT community in order to establish a safe environment in which LGBT youth can gain resources for sex education.
+The CHEW project is set exclusively for the LGBT community in order to establish a safe environment in which LGBT youth can gain resources for sex education.

-A cross sectional study done in New York City analyzed the sexual behaviors of high school girls.
+A cross-sectional study done in New York City analyzed the sexual behaviors of high school girls.
 Studies found that, "high school girls who identified as LGBT were more likely to report substance use such as: alcohol, marijuana, cocaine, heroin, meth, ecstasy and prescription drugs.
 They also had higher rates of contemplating and/or attempting suicide."
-Another study found that "the LGBT youth accesses health information online five times more than the heterosexual population, and these rates are even higher for LGBT youth that identify as a person of color which stems from the fact that they lack health resources.
+Another study found that "the LGBT youth accesses health information online five times more than the heterosexual population, and these rates are even higher for LGBT youth that identify as a person of color which stems from the fact that they lack health resources".
 Rights, Respect, Responsibility includes an inclusive LGBT curriculum for grades K-12.
-By having a curriculum, such as the Right, Respect, Responsibility suggests, students will have accurate information to all identities as well as establishing a safe classroom for LGBT students.
+By having a curriculum, such as the Right, Respect, Responsibility suggests, students will have accurate information about all identities as well as establishing a safe classroom for LGBT students.

 As of May 2018, only 12 states require discussion of sexual orientation and of these, only 9 states require that discussion of sexual orientation be inclusive (California, Colorado, Delaware, Iowa, New Jersey, New Mexico, Oregon, Rhode Island, and Washington).
 Additionally, several states have passed legislation that bans teachers from discussing gay and transgender issues, such as sexual health and HIV/AIDS awareness.
 As of 2022, five states require that heterosexuality be emphasized over homosexuality.

 School context

-"Before the late 1800s, delivering sex education in the United States and Canada was primarily seen as a parent's responsibility.
+Before the late 1800s, delivering sex education in the United States and Canada was primarily seen as a parent's responsibility.
 Today, programs under the Sexuality Information and Education Council of the United States (SIECUS) begin comprehensive sex education in pre-kindergarten, drawing criticism related to the age at which it is appropriate to address sexual matters with children.

+Religious Context

+Some faith communities also offer comprehensive sex education to their youth.
+One particularly inclusive example is the Our Whole Lives program, which was published by the Unitarian Universalist Association and the United Church of Christ.
+The program was developed to promote the values of sexual health, responsibility, and inclusivity.
+OWL is known for being inclusive of the LGBTQ community in its teachings, aiming to provide education and resources for everyone.
+Other churches have also produced sex education programs, such as the United Methodist Church with Wonderfully Made, which teaches about sexuality and relationships from a Christian perspective.